PolyhedraZK/PolyhedraDocs/docs/litepaper/index.md

 ### 3.2 zkNative Blockchain for AI
 Our blockchain infrastructure is purpose-built for AI applications, offering:
 - Single-slot finality for faster confirmations.
-- Native zk support enabling scalability via EXP appchains and EXProllups
+- Native zk support enabling scalability via EXP appchains and zkRollups
 - Seamless integration of AI and blockchain workflows for real-world applications.

 This technology allows developers to build systems that are both secure and ethically aligned, with transparent AI-driven decisions that reinforce trust between developers, users, and stakeholders. zkML can enable applications such as watermarking for LLMs, model audits for compliance verification critical for financial institutions, and secure multiparty computations in privacy-sensitive industries.